OpenGenerativeAI/llm-colosseum/README.md

 - Follow instructions in https://docs.diambra.ai/#installation
 - Download the ROM and put it in `~/.diambra/roms`
+- (Optional) Create and activate a [new python venv](https://docs.python.org/3/library/venv.html)
-- Install with `pip3 install -r requirements`
+- Install dependencies with `make install` or `pip install -r requirements.txt`
 - Create a `.env` file and fill it with the content like in the `.env.example` file
 - Run with `make run`

 ## Test mode

 To disable the LLM calls, set `DISABLE_LLM` to `True` in the `.env` file.
-It will choose the action randomly.
+It will choose the actions randomly.

 ## Logging